Plaxton Elite: Express services

 Plaxton Elites for intercity express coach services first entered service with National Express in early 2010, with seven operating between London and Liverpool, with a further 16 vehicles later procured to operate in Yorkshire, Oxford and Peterborough.
 Elites delivered to Stagecoach Yorkshire for National Express work have replaced Caetano Levantes on the long-distance 560 service to London.
 A batch of 15-metre Elites on Volvo B13RT chassis later entered service with National Express in 2014.

 Plaxton Elites are also operated on express services by some operations of the Stagecoach Group.
 A fleet of Elites entered service with Stagecoach West on the Oxford-Cambridge X5 service in 2015, and Stagecoach West Scotland took delivery of four Elites in October 2017 for use on the X24 service between Dunfermline and Glasgow Airport.
 The Elite i, meanwhile, was first commissioned by Stagecoach to be a standard vehicle operated on intercity Megabus services, with the first batch of eleven Elite is being delivered Stagecoach West Scotland for use on the network in December 2012.

 Elite is on Volvo B11RT chassis were first delivered to the Oxford Bus Company in November 2013 for dual-purpose use on the company's X90 service to Victoria Coach Station as well as its Airline network connecting Oxford with London Heathrow and Gatwick Airports.
 These were later supplemented in early 2015 with the delivery of eight more Elite is exclusively for use on the X90.

 In Plaxton's first delivery to a bus and coach operator in Poland, twenty left-hand drive Elite is on Volvo B11RT chassis were delivered to PolskiBus, owned by Brian Souter's Highland Global Transport, in August 2014 for use on an intercity network across Continental Europe based from Warsaw and Wrocław.

+Suspension of production

+In March 2024, Alexander Dennis announced that production of all Plaxton coaches would be suspended for at least two years, owing to factory capacity being required for the Enviro EV range of buses.
+At that time, "[only] the Leopard and the Panther [remained] in regular production"; the most recent delivery of Elites had been a pair for Acklams of Beverley in spring 2023, amongst only 15 delivered since 2020; whilst the most recent Elite i delivery had been a pair, also for Acklams, at the beginning of 2023, these being the first examples since 2018.